 Optimizing your CV for application tracking systems makes it easy to be discovered by employers and tracks your application process.

 Especially when you have to apply for jobs on LinkedIn, you have to optimize your CV to stand out from other candidates.
-Because LinkedIn has the ability to show or sort candidates by keywords,
+Because LinkedIn can show or sort candidates by keywords,

 Section Your Curriculum Vitae Must Include

-A curriculum vitae, a sort of document, must have all the necessary information about your education and achievements.
+A curriculum vitae, a document, must have all the necessary information about your education and achievements.

 Your CV must have the following sections in the body: